etolo/lectures/Assignment1.md

 Each convolutional layer consists of a sublayer of 5x5 convolutional filters with stride 1 followed by a sublayer of 2x2 max-pool units with stride 2.
 Each neuron applies ReLU activation function.

-**Task:**: answer the same questions as in Problem P1.
+**Task:** answer the same questions as in Problem P1.
 In addition, show the results by adding dropout.
 Comment the results.

 **Hints:**